quii/learn-go-with-tests/databases.md

 We now can create the test database inside each test function, run all our tests with a predictable state, and drop it once we're done.
 We can use the fact that `MigrateDown` clears the database to our advantage and clean it after each test.

 For the sake of demonstration, we will use this helper function... **a lot**.
 Each of the integration tests we write will run in its own database.
 This allows us to run with a predictable state every time.
-Even better, now that we have disposable databases, we can make put `test` migrations inside our `migrations` directory, ensuring that not only the test databases will be available, but they also will be populated with data.
+Even better, now that we have disposable databases, we can put `test` migrations inside our `migrations` directory, ensuring that not only the test databases will be available, but they also will be populated with data.

 If all this creating databases is slowing down your computer, feel free to group all integration tests from here on into a single one, using `t.Run` freely to nest different function names.